 Designated Student Parking lots are located in four areas on campus.

 Parking permits are required for Student Parking lots and can be purchased per semester or $5 daily permits are available at kiosks in the parking lots.

-Permits for Spring 2019 are available now.
-To purchase, fill out the Bakersfield College Parking Permit form.
+Permits for Spring 2019 are available now: Purchase your Bakersfield College Parking Permit.

 Student Parking permits are required each semester if you are parking on the Bakersfield College campus.
 Please be aware that you will need your Student ID (Not your Social Security Number), vehicle make/model/year, and license plate number in order to obtain a parking permit.